 You won’t need to take extensive tasting notes when enjoying lumpfish roe.
 The flavors are somewhat one-dimensional, but it does the job in the right time and place.

-Lumpfish roe is a surprisingly high-quality source of nutrition, packing considerable protein and micronutrient content with low-calorie counts and minimal cholesterol.
+Lumpfish roe is a surprisingly high-quality source of nutrition, packing considerable protein and nutrient content with low calories and minimal cholesterol.

-If you need a little punch of paleo power in your daily diet, lumpfish roe might be just what you’re looking for!
+If you need a little punch of paleo power in your daily diet, lumpfish roe might be just the serving of food you’re looking for!
+It's a great addition to your groceries that won't break the bank.

 While lumpfish roe and sturgeon caviar may share some surface-level similarities, there could not be a better example of “apples and oranges” when it comes to a direct comparison.

 First of all, lumpfish roe is not technically caviar.
-Products are often given this name to appeal to a wider audience, but as we know, true caviar can only come from a member of the sturgeon family – rare fish that are far more difficult to cultivate and manage.
+Products are often given this name to appeal to a wider audience, but as we know, true caviar can only come from a member of the sturgeon family – rare fish that are far more difficult to cultivate and manage with higher daily values (DV) of nutrients.

 Real caviar pearls are larger, have a much wider range of colors, and feature much more complex flavor profiles.
 The price of authentic caviar reflects the labor-intensive process and high demand for the real thing.

-Don’t be fooled by products labeled “lumpfish caviar” because now you know the truth!
+Don’t be fooled by actual product packaging labeled “lumpfish caviar” because now you know the truth!
 Lumpfish roe is the proper name of these products, and they don’t hold a candle to real caviar.

 It’s accessible, affordable, and quite versatile.
 You can use heaps of lumpfish caviar for every course on your menu and not break a sweat about the budget!